justinethier/cyclone/docs/User-Manual.md

 Cyclone implements the Scheme language as documented by the [R<sup>7</sup>RS Scheme Specification](r7rs.pdf).

-In addition there is a [R<sup>7</sup>RS Compliance Chart](Scheme-Language-Compliance.md) that lists differences between the specification and Cyclone's implementation.
+A [R<sup>7</sup>RS Compliance Chart](Scheme-Language-Compliance.md) lists differences between the specification and Cyclone's implementation.

 [API Documentation](API.md) is available for the libraries provide by Cyclone.